-Additional properties can be defined for destinations, each property is set by an property element with two attributes: name and value.
+Additional properties can be defined for destinations.
+Each property is an element with two attributes: name and value.

-3.7.5.
+3.6.6.
 Example

 In the example below (from the classic sample) we first define an administration connection through TCP to the local host on port 16010.
 The administrator's login is "root" and the password is "root".